cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 **path:** Path to file(s) to be read.
 If a directory is specified, terminate the path name with a '/'.

-**nodePath:** Node path to emit individual event from the schema.
+**nodePath:** Node path to emit as an individual event from the XML schema.
-Example - '/book/price' to read only price under the book node
+Example: '/book/price' to read only the price from under the book node.

 **pattern:** Pattern to select specific file(s).
-Example -
+Examples:

-1. Use '^' to select file with name start with 'catalog', like '^catalog'.
+1. Use '^' to select files with names starting with 'catalog', such as '^catalog'.
-2. Use '$' to select file with name end with 'catalog.xml', like 'catalog.xml$'.
+2. Use '$' to select files with names ending with 'catalog.xml', such as 'catalog.xml$'.
-3. Use '*' to select file with name contains 'catalogBook', like 'catalogBook*'.
+3. Use '\*' to select file with name contains 'catalogBook', such as 'catalogBook*'.

 **actionAfterProcess:** Action to be taken after processing of the XML file.
-Possible actions are -
+Possible actions are:

-1. Delete from the HDFS.
+1. Delete from the HDFS;
-2. Archived to the target location.
+2. Archived to the target location; and
 3. Moved to the target location.

 **targetFolder:** Target folder path if user select action after process, either ARCHIVE or MOVE.
 Target folder must be an existing directory.

-**reprocessingRequired:** Flag to know if file(s) to be reprocessed or not.
+**reprocessingRequired:** Specifies whether the file(s) should be reprocessed.

-**tableName:** Table name to keep track of processed file(s).
+**tableName:** Table name to be used to keep track of processed file(s).

-**temporaryFolder** Existing hdfs folder path having read and write access to the current User, required to store temporary file(s) containing path of the processed xml file(s).
-These temporary file(s) will be read at the end of job to update file track table.
+**temporaryFolder:** An existing HDFS folder path with read and write access for the current user;
+required for storing temporary files containing paths of the processed XML files.
+These temporary files will be read at the end of the job to update the file track table.

 Example
 -------
-This example reads data from folder "/source/xmls/" and emits XML records on the basis of node path "/catalog/book/title".
-It will generate structured record with schema as 'offset', 'fileName', and 'record'.
+This example reads data from the folder "hdfs:/cask/source/xmls/" and emits XML records on the basis of the node path "/catalog/book/title".
+It will generate structured records with fields 'offset', 'fileName', and 'record'.
-It will move the XML file to the target folder "/target/xmls/" and update processed file information in trackingTable.
+It will move the XML files to the target folder "hdfs:/cask/target/xmls/" and update the processed file information in the table named "trackingTable".

       {
          "name": "XMLReaderBatchSource",